 Tiered Chevron Maxi Dress Tutorial

-I’ve gotta say, I love how this tiered Maxi-Dress turned out!
-Ever since I finished the little chevron dress I made for my daughter, I’ve wanted to make one for myself.
+I’ve wanted to make one for myself since I finished the little chevron dress I made for my daughter.
 The design of this maxi is really a combination of my boho maxi dress and the sweet summer sundress.

-I picked up this pink chevron knit from girl charlie a few months ago and finally got around to putting the dress together.
-A dress like this is really easy to make, no patterns to cut out, just a few measurements and a few straight cuts. (and multiple fittings, ha!)
+I picked up this pink chevron knit from Girl Charlie a few months ago and finally finished putting the dress together.
+A dress like this is really easy to make, with no patterns to cut out, just a few measurements and a few straight cuts. (and multiple fittings, ha!)

 (Hubby has been chopping up a dead tree in the background.
 It doesn’t make for the prettiest photos, but it was one of the few spots left in the yard where I could get a tiny bit of sunlight and not be seen by people driving by…)